 Once all the evidence has been collected the team can make an informed decision on which party was to blame and the claim can either be settled on a split liability percentage between both parties or in full by either driver.
 We will be able to tell the customer there and then of our liability position.

-Do I have to pay my excess if someone claims against me?
+Do I have to pay my car insurance excess if someone claims against me?

 No, the excess – both voluntary and compulsory – is the amount you pay towards your own claim or repairs, so you won’t have to pay the excess if a third party is claiming against you.
 See our guide on how car insurance excess works for more information.
 If you intend to claim for your own vehicle damage, your excess will apply.

-Will my insurance be affected if someone claims against me?
+Will my car insurance be affected if someone claims against me?

 Whether or not you were at fault, many insurers’ data shows drivers who were involved in an accident are statistically more likely to be in an accident again within the next few years.
 This means you could see a rise in your premium at renewal – the rise could be higher if you were to blame for an accident.